Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Network ACL inbound rules.
 - [x] Network ACL outbound rules.

-### global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
+### A global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
 The company's application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
 The application stores the Pll in Amazon S3.
 According to a compliance requirement, traffic from the web portal to Amazon S3 must not travel across the internet.
 What should a SysOps administrator do to meet the compliance requirement?

-- [ ] Provision an interface VPC endpoint for Amazon S3.
+- [x] Provision an interface VPC endpoint for Amazon S3.
 Modify the application to use the interface endpoint.
-B Configure AWS Network Firewall to redirect traffic to the internal S3 address.
+- [ ] Configure AWS Network Firewall to redirect traffic to the internal S3 address.
-- [x] Modify the application to use the S3 path-style endpoint.
+- [ ] Modify the application to use the S3 path-style endpoint.
 - [ ] Set up a range of VPC network ACLs to redirect traffic to the Internal S3 address.

 ### An application runs on multiple Amazon EC2 instances in an Auto Scaling group The Auto Scaling group is configured to use the latest version of a launch template A SysOps administrator must devise a solution that centrally manages the application logs and retains the logs for no more than 90 days.
 Which solution will meet these requirements?